sezanzeb/JsPlot3D/MORE.md

 - be vault tollerant for user input, but not for internal code. use === and !==, don't check everything for == undefined, if it has to be there, assume it is there, if not, fix the bug

-**new modes:**

-- in case zLen == 0 or zRes <= 1, enter a **2D mode**.
-In that mode the camera is orthographic and can only be moved in y and x direction.
-Remove the zAxis line, arrow ,numbers (which are yet to implement) and letter.
-Move the axes to the front, so that they don't get hidden beneath bars.
-Do the same for y and x.
-When y is flat, enter a view-from-top mode.
-In "appearance" below there is a todo entry about adding numbers to the axis.
-Those two would work well together.
-The view-from-top mode would look especially good in barchart mode, you would get some sort of pixelated heatmap image out of the data.

 **appearance:**

 - calculate the **average color per bar** (which are sums of y values that are near that grid position) depending on colorCol.
 At the moment it only dyes according to the y-height